Dudley Digges (patriot): Career

 Following admission to the local bar, Digges practiced law.
 His father and elder sister Mary (who had married Nathaniel Harrison of Brandon plantation in Prince George County) both died in 1744.

 In 1749, Digges received his first government position in York County, which includes part of the town of Williamsburg (the other part of the colonial capital is in James City County).
 In that year Digges became colonel of horse and foot, the local militia which included cavalry and infantry.
 He also became the county's receiver of military fines.
-In 1763, he became the county lieutenant.
+In 1763, he became the county lieutenant, responsible for supplying and overseeing the militia.

 In 1752, York County voters elected him to replace his brother Edward Digges as one of their representatives in the House of Burgesses, alongside merchant John Norton, who had replaced Yorktown merchant and planter Thomas Nelson Jr. when that merchant was elevated to the Council of State (the upper house of the Virginia General Assembly).
 Digges repeatedly won re-election until the last Virginia colonial governor, Lord Dunmore, dismissed the assembly in 1776.
 Robert Carter Nicholas replaced Norton in the legislative session which began in 1756 and Thomas Nelson Jr. replaced Nicholas as the other York County burgess in 1761, and both he and Digges then continued to win re-election.
 Digges and Thomas Nelson Jr. represented York County during all five Virginia Revolutionary conventions, from the first session (which began on August 1, 1774) until Nelson's election to the Continental Congress in 1776, when William Digges Jr. replaced Nelson.

 By 1773, Digges was a member of the committee of correspondence between the Virginia legislature and those of other counties, alongside Thomas Jefferson, Patrick Henry, Peyton Randolph, Benjamin Harrison, Dabney Carr, Edmund Pendleton, Archibald Cary, Richard Bland, Robert Nicholas and Richard Henry Lee.
-In 1775 was a member of the York County Committee of Safety.
+In 1775, Digges was a member of the York County Committee of Safety.

-Fellow legislators elected Digges to the Revolutionary governor's council, and he was elected lieutenant governor while Thomas Nelson Jr. served as governor during the conflict.
-However, days before he was to ascend to that office, on June 4, 1781, British raiders captured Digges in Charlottesville.
+Fellow legislators elected Digges to the Revolutionary governor's council, and he served as elected lieutenant governor while Thomas Nelson Jr. served as governor during the conflict.
+However, days before he was to ascend to that office, on June 4, 1781, British raiders captured Digges with several other legislators in Charlottesville.
 Furthermore, his Yorktown house was heavily damaged during the Siege of Yorktown, making it uninhabitable, so he moved to Williamsburg but also ended his political career.

 In the 1788 Williamsburg city tax list, Digges (Diggs) paid taxes on twelve enslaved people and three horses, and his cousin Maria (daughter of his lawyerly uncle Dudley Digges Jr.) owned one slave.
 By 1787 he also owned 36 adult slaves, 41 enslaved teenagers, 9 horses and 62 cattle in still-developing Louisa County, Virginia.